ColetonReitan/Expansion-of-The-Power-of-Money-in-Baseball/Playoff_Team_Payroll_EDA.md

 ---
 # Exploratory Data Analysis of Playoff and World Series Teams' Payroll Data
 ---
-This EDA will look into the payrolls of all teams that had made the playoffs from the years 2011 through 2023.
+This EDA will look into the payrolls of all teams that had made the playoffs from the years 2011 through 2023 (important to note 2024 data will not be in this EDA) separately from the teams that did not make the playoffs each year.
 The two teams that made the world series in each of these years will also be analyzed along the way.
-A subsetted dataframe has been created to hold only data of teams that had made the playoffs along with a dataframe that holds only the data of the teams that made the world series.
+Subsetted dataframes have been created to hold data of playoff, world series, and non-playoff teams.

 **Libraries Used:**
 library(ggplot2)